zaatdev/blog/blog/devops-at-zaatdev-a-tale-of-three-layers/index.md

 pm2 start --name myapp "node start" // you can pass port number here, otherwise pm2 take app default, lets assume port is 5000 here
 ```

-Alright, now suppose, you static website, no matter which framework it is based on,usually static sites are built before being deployed, and once built it should put the file in a specific directory.
-Let's assume your site has build script in package.json, and its output directory is `/build`
+Alright, now suppose, you have static website, no matter which framework it is based on,usually static sites are built before being deployed, and once built it usually at files are put in a specific directory.
+Let's assume your site has build script in `package.json`, and its output directory is `/build`

 ```bash
 npm run build // directory is site_root/build
 ```

-#### Second Layers: Nginx
+### Second Layer: Nginx

 Now that we have a static site built and another app running on localhost, we can set the configuration of nginx as follows: